- Academic Programs

 Developing content knowledge, pedagogical expertise, and skill in using technology for discrete and continuous modeling, geometric modeling, and spatial reasoning

 Modeling and Spatial Reasoning (Modspar) is a yearlong Advanced Teacher Capacity professional development program for mathematics teachers in Grades 9-12.
-Modspar 2014 begins with a 2-week summer institute at Ohio University in Athens, Ohio, 6-11 and 14-18 July 2014, with follow-up during the 2014-2015 school year.
+If funded for 2015-16, Modspar will begin with a 1-week summer institute at Ohio University in Athens, 12-17 July 2015, followed by two days of scholar presentations on 3-4 August 2015 and two Friday follow-up workshops scheduled for 16 October 2015 and March 2016 (date TBA).
+In addition, there will be ongoing online support, including bi-weekly webinars throughout the 2015-2016 academic year.
 See related article: Of Note: Research News Briefs: Cool Tools, page 6 of 44.

 Modspar focuses on discrete and continuous modeling as well as geometric modeling and spatial reasoning.
 Participants explore these concepts in-depth using TI-nspire handheld computers, TI-nspire software, and other tools for teaching and learning.
-In addition, participants develop and enact plans to use rich instructional activities and assessments in their classrooms.
-The summer institute is followed by ongoing online support and two face-to-face workshops on 7 November 2014 and 27 February 2015.
+The program is designed to help teachers who are not highly qualified, have no formal education in modeling, or have limited preparation in developing models for solving realistic problems.
+Special education and intervention teachers are encouraged to apply.
+All participants develop and enact plans to use rich instructional activities and assessments in their classrooms and can share lesson plans with other ATC scholars.

 The Modspar program provides participants with $400 worth of materials, access to additional resources, plus food and stipends.
 Optional graduate credit is available at a reduced tuition rate.
 A free residential option is available for participants who live more than 45 miles from Ohio University.

 For Modspar questions, see the links below or contact Mary Harmison.
-The deadline to apply has been extended to 30 June 2014.
+The ATC program will begin accepting registrations soon.
+Applications will be posted here in January.

 Here's what past Modspar participants have said: